polywrap/as-bigint/README.md

 ## Handling decimal numbers

 If you need to work with arbitrarily large decimal numbers, check out as-bigfloat: https://github.com/Web3-API/as-bigfloat.
-The BigFloat class is built on top of the BigInt and is still in development.
+The BigFloat class is built on top of BigInt, is not otherwise performance-optimized, and is still in development.
 Only the fromString, fromFraction, toString, toFixed, toSignificant, and div (division) functions have been thoroughly tested.

 ## Acknowledgements